seahoop/SnakeProject/README.md

 # Project Choice
-Snake Project
+Snake Project/Kepler-452B Terminator

 # Project Description
-The Snake Game is an exciting web game controlled by four keys on end users keyboard ```Up, down, Left, Right```.
+The Kepler-452B Terminator is an exciting web game controlled by four keys on end users keyboard ```Up, down, Left, Right```.
 The Game features an extendible Snake starting at default as 4 blocks, the Snake will be caged in an square shaped arena which the size will be 20*20(refer to example below)

 ![some alt text](https://i.postimg.cc/jSpXmDrh/Screenshot-2024-07-12-at-11-53-02-AM.png)